The women executed in

 tinker with the system, just in case it makes it worse," he said.
 "The worst thing that anyone who wants

-human-rights groups.
-They are suspect in the eyes of the authorities and in the
+They are suspect in the eyes of the authorities and in the eyes of the

 Referring

-that we have not done anything to be ashamed of because due justice was
+have not done anything to be ashamed of because due justice was done."

 The